 You will land on the shores of Yttygran Island and discover the heritage of ancient Eskimo culture.
 A walk will take you to Whale Bone Alley — a sacred site made of bowhead whale bones set upright in the ground.
 According to researchers, it was created before the 16th century.
 Today, the Alley is recognized as a cultural heritage site of the peoples of Russia.

-The Senyavin Strait is one of the best places in the Russian Far East for whale watching.
-This is where humpback and gray whales often come to feed, especially in Penkigney Bay.
+Later, you will board Zodiacs for an expedition to Senyavin Strait.
+It's one of the best places in the Russian Far East for whale watching.
+This is where humpback and gray whales often come to feed.
 These majestic marine giants are unafraid of humans and sometimes approach boats quite closely.
 Imagine it — towering fins breaking the surface, and two enormous tails rising in perfect unison just a few meters away.

 Along the strait’s shores, you can spot walrus haul-outs, and the nearby cliffs are alive with noisy colonies of puffins and horned puffins.
 Not far from the mouth of the Pestsovaya River, there is an abandoned reindeer herders’ camp — a quiet reminder of the life that once thrived in these remote and rugged lands.